chihaamin/TurboEcom/README.md

-# Turborepo Tailwind CSS starter
+# Turborepo Tailwind CSS & Shadcn ui starter

 This Turborepo starter is maintained by the Turborepo core team.